Khalifa5000/New/README.md

 • Proficient in HTML, CSS, JavaScript, Node.js, and MongoDB.

-• with hands-on experience in frameworks like React, Express and Bootstrap.
+• with hands-on experience in frameworks like React.js, Express.js and Bootstrap.

 • Adept at collaborating within teams, problem-solving, and adapting to new technologies.
 Committed to continuous learning and growth in the ever-evolving field of front-end development.